 If your hard drive is faulty, the logic board cannot communicate with it, you will get a “mac flashing folder with question mark”.

-If you have a mechanical spinning hard disk drive, put your hand on the drive and switch on your Mac.
-If you cannot feel the vibration of the hard drive spin motor, the hard drive is dead.
-There is no power to the motor or the motor is dead.
+Another common problem for spinning drives is the motor getting stuck.
+Put your hand on the drive and switch on your Mac.
+If you cannot feel the vibration of the hard drive spin motor, the hard drive is faulty.
+Your Mac cannot find the bootable drive then display the question mark folder.

 If you have an SSD drive, switch on your Mac and wait for five minutes or so.
 Put your finger on the SSD controller chip ( the biggest chip).
 If the chip is cool, your SSD is dead.
 The SSD does not receive any power at all.

 On some 2013 to 2015 Samsung SSD drives, the SSD controller may develop crack soldering ball issues after continuing to expose to high operating temperature.
 If you put the drive in an oven at 180 to 200 Celsius degrees for two minutes, it might work again as the cracked balls have been joined again.
 If the data is very important, do not try this method, get a reputable mac data recovery service provider as soon as possible.
 Please note that the second attempt to recover the data from a faulty hard drive is much harder or even impossible as the first attempt already destroyed some or all the data.

 Equipment used: EPROM programmer